pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 file because no-one told them about tidy data and CSVs (*points to self*).
 Can we bootstrap ourselves out of this rich-get-richer situation somehow?

-Enter the decentralized Worldwide Research Software Engineer Mentoring Network.
+Enter the decentralized Research Software Engineer Mentoring Network.
-What makes this solution a straw man is that it would be asking people who are already teaching Carpentries workshops and mentoring in their own labs to do additional (unpaid) labor,
+What is not great about this solution is that it would be asking people who are already teaching Carpentries workshops and mentoring in their own labs to do additional (unpaid) labor,
 <a href="https://twitter.com/story645/status/1235591579311771649" target="_blank">